 P3b.
 An extensive survey of the area was carried out in 2012 for the South Bank and Waterloo Business Improvement Districts by LRS Consultancy, which assessed roofs in the neighbourhood area for their ability to accommodate green infrastructure.
-This document may be used to identify potential targets for green roofs, funded by developers in the event that they are unable for specific reasons to deliver green roofs for their own buildings (e.g. if for engineering reasons, roofs cannot be flat).
-The Green Infrastructure audit may be accessed here:

-www.wearewaterloo.co.uk/service/planting-greening
+An alternative climate change mitigation approach might, subject to all townscape and viability considerations, include the potential for securing additional green roofs on existing buildings in the neighbourhood area.

+The Green Infrastructure audit may be accessed here: www.wearewaterloo.co.uk/service/planting-greening

-P4a.
+- P4a.
 In line with London Plan guidance, all flats above ground floor level should be delivered with private amenity space in the form of balconies or terraces.
 Again, this reduces the pressure on existing publicly accessible open space in the area.
-At the ground floor, although developments will need to deliver some private space for residents (e.g. bike racks, refuse areas, ground floor gardens for flats), in the main, as much space as possible - certainly the majority - should be accessible to the public, including indoor winter gardens at ground floor.
-These principles apply to non-residential developments also.
+At the ground floor, although developments will need to deliver some private space for residents (e.g. bike racks, refuse areas, ground floor gardens for flats), in the main, as much space as possible certainly the majority should be accessible to the public, including indoor winter gardens at ground floor.
+These principles apply to non-residential developments also. - P4b.

-P4b.
 It is necessary to design public spaces in the South Bank and Waterloo neighbourhood which are flexible enough to fulfil several functions simultaneously.